aiidateam/aiida-sssp-workflow/README.md

 }

 ```
-where the `max_wallclock_seconds` is exactly used for pw calculation while for ph calculation the value is set to 4 time of value since the ph calculation roughly estimated to elapse 4 times slower that pw calculation of the corresponding pw calculation to finish.
+where the `max_wallclock_seconds` is exactly used for pw calculation while for ph calculation the value is set to 4 times of value since the ph calculation roughly estimated to elapse 4 times slower that pw calculation of the corresponding pw calculation to finish.
+For atomic calculation in cohesive energy evaluation of lanthanides, the `max_wallclock_seconds` also set to 4 times otherwise it may not finished after 5 times of restart.

 ## Configurations